polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 completely avoids the need to write any code by hand --- be it C or inline assembly.
-The IR infrastructure that will be used here is of course, [MLIR](https://github.com/tensorflow/mlir), and we will try to recreate the OpenBLAS/BLIS' approach to tiling in a compiler-oriented way using MLIR.
+The IR infrastructure that will be used here is of course, [MLIR](https://github.com/tensorflow/mlir), and we will try to recreate the OpenBLAS/BLIS' optimization approach in a compiler-oriented way using MLIR.

 ### Setup